 As colonization continued, Tidewater Virginia became a new home for many of the English upper class.
 These colonists were staunch royalists, Anglicans, and had a strong belief in their own elitism.
 For them, liberty meant the freedom to pursue their rich lifestyles.
 These colonists were predominantly from the south and west of England, from whence came the “southern drawl.”

-Slavery first appears in Virginia statutes in 1661 and 1662, when a law made it hereditary based on the mother’s status.
-Virginians, instrumental in contributing to the United States Constitution, were the largest beneficiaries of the “three-fifths” rule of counting slaves for state representation in Congress, which ensured that Virginia initially had the largest bloc in the House of Representatives.
+Virginians, instrumental in contributing to the United States Constitution, were the largest beneficiaries of the “three-fifths” rule of counting slaves for state representation in Congress, which gave Virginia the largest bloc at that time in the House of Representatives.

 Virginia voted to secede from the United States on April 17, 1861, and joined the Confederate States of America one week later.
 Richmond, Virginia was chosen as the capital of the CSA.
 During the Civil War, more battles were fought in Virginia than any other state.
 Virginia was formally restored to the United States in 1870.